morphognosis/NestingBirds/README.md

 An animal behavior problem is proposed that involves two cooperating birds, a male and female.
 The female builds a nest into which she lays an egg.
 The male's job is to forage in a forest for food for both himself and the female.
 In addition, the male must fetch stones from a nearby desert for the female to use as nesting material.
 Their task is complete when the nest is built and an egg is laid in it.
-It can be run in three modes: manual (user-supplied responses), "auto pilot" (self-playing), and using the Mona neural network.
-See src/main/mona/Readme.txt.
+It can be run in two modes: manual (user-supplied responses) or birds, using a Mona neural network replay.

 See:
 <br>http://tom.portegys.com/research.html#nestingbirds